Engaging with Infants and Toddlers through Respectful and Peaceful Care – Part 2, 2023

-Faculty: Elsa Chahin, Dr. Paola Guraieb, Dr. Katherine Bussey, Angyal Till, Anna Ruth Myers and Marcos Jassan.
+Faculty: Elsa Chahin, Dr. Paola Guraieb, Dr. Katherine Bussey and Angyal Till.

 Children move, explore, wonder, play, and learn with their whole being: their minds, bodies, and hearts.
 Adults can support this learning with a careful and caring approach that understands and respects the importance of children’s movement, thinking, and feeling.
 These online introductory workshops will explore the philosophy of Dr. Emmi Pikler, which advocates a peaceful and respectful approach to caring for babies and toddlers.
 Taught by world-renowned experts.
-Part 1 and part 2 are Internationally Accredited by the Continuing Professional Development Certification Service.
+Internationally Accredited by the Continuing Professional Development Certification Service.

 - Further enhancing and deepening knowledge of young children's growth and development.